Lesson 7 | Relevancy rankings and search results |

 Almost every search service provides some type of relevancy rating of your search results.
 How different search engines use relevancy ratings

-varies, but the idea is the same--to rank or order your search results based on how well the searching software feels the results match your
+varies, but the idea is the same, which is to rank or order your search results based on how well the searching software feels the results match your

 search query and other limits.